Head of Department: Mr S Lea

 Exam Board Specification: http://qualifications.pearson.com/en/qualifications/edexcel-a-levels/music-2016.html

 This course is intended to be stimulating and enriching for students and to provide an excellent basis for life-long learning, higher education courses and progression into the music profession.
-At both AS and A2 Levels, students experience and further enhance their knowledge in all three main musical disciplines; performing, composing and listening and understanding.
+Students experience and further enhance their knowledge in all three main musical disciplines; performing, composing and listening and understanding.

 Unit 1: Performing Music.
 This unit gives students opportunities to extend their performance skills as soloists and/or as part of an ensemble.
 Teachers and students can choose music in any style.
 Any instrument(s) and/or voice(s) are acceptable as part of a 12-15 minute assessed performance of a balanced programme of music.